TheDucky-2/DataLabX/docs/Missingness/Missingness_Visualization/Step 4.b - Visualization of Missing Data.md

 Okay!

-I know if one or more columns are missing values in the same rows or different rows.
+We know if one or more columns are missing values in the same rows or different rows.

-But what if I want to know if there are any columns in my dataset that go missing together?
+But what if we want to know if there are any columns in my dataset that go missing together?

 Like, "**If one column is missing data, will another column be missing data too?**"